Things to do near Fenchurch Street this winter

 The Barbican Centre

 Home to all things art, music, theatre, dance, and film.
-Frequent art exhibitions, theatre, technology showcases and much more make the Barbican - in its all its brutalist glory - one of the most exciting locations in London to visit.
-Check out upcoming events here, but note that there will be exhibitions all year round that don’t require booking.
-The Barbican also houses a cinema and a delightful conservatory, featuring over 2000 species of exotic plants, trees and fish, which you can visit on Sunday afternoons from 12pm.
+With art exhibitions, theatre, technology showcases and much more makes the Barbican – in all its brutalist glory – one of the most exciting locations in London to visit.
+If you’re looking for a new and exciting experience, and one that gets you out of the cold, check out the upcoming events page here.
+The Barbican also has a cinema and a delightful conservatory, featuring over 2,000 species of exotic plants, trees and fish, which you can visit on Sunday afternoons from 12pm.

 Museum of London Docklands

-Delve into the Thames murky maritime past at the Museum of London Docklands showcasing a wealth of displays on everything from pirates to slavery.
+If you’re looking for a different winter day out activity, delve into the Thames’ murky maritime past at the Museum of London Docklands, there’s a wealth of displays on everything from pirates to slavery.
 Don’t forget to wander through Sailor Town’s warren of East End alleys, cobbles, candles and dodgy dealings.
 A thoroughly interesting and interactive look at London’s fascinating development that’s suitable for visitors of all ages.

 How to get there: Our advice?
 Get off at Limehouse – it’s a 20 minute picturesque walk that takes you over Limehouse Basin.
 Or, get the DLR from Bank to Westferry, as that’s only a 5 minute stroll away.